-If any of the regulations in this bylaw are in conflict with other regulations contained in the bylaws, the most stringent regulation shall apply.
+If any of the regulations in this articlebylaw are in conflict with other regulations contained in the by-lawsbylaws, the most stringent regulation shall apply.

 Chapter 240 Fees and Charges

 [HISTORY: Adopted by the Town Meeting of the Town of Groveland as indicated in article histories.
 Amendments noted where applicable.]